Computer Basics, Input Output Devices, CPU, ALU and Control Unit

 Arithmetic Operations

-The ALU can add two binary numbers or values together, which is essential for numerical calculations.
+• Addition: The ALU can add two binary numbers or values together, which is important for numerical calculations.

 Logical Operations

-The ALU performs a bitwise AND operation to determine if specific bits in two values are both set to 1.
+• AND Operation: The ALU performs a bitwise AND operation to determine whether specific bits in two values are set to 1.

-The ALU can shift binary values left or right, effectively multiplying or dividing by powers of two
+• Shift Operations: The ALU can shift binary values left or right, effectively multiplying or dividing by powers of two.

 Comparison Operations

-The ALU can be a comparison of two values if values are not equal then values will be right or wrong These comparisons are fundamental in decision-making within computer programs.
+The ALU can compare two values.
+If values are not equal, then they will be right or wrong.
+These comparisons are fundamental in decision-making within computer programs.

 Overflow Detection